cmu-rss-lab/rosdiscover-evaluation/README.rst

   # The comparison output is placed in experiments/recovery/subjects/autorally/compare.observed-recovered.log
   # The analyzed results used in the paper are in experiments/recovery/subjects/autorally/observed.recovered.compare.csv

+If you look at the file `experiments/recovery/subjects/autorally/observed.recovered.compare.csv` (**TODO: Add link to result in repo**), it is divided into five sections.

+1. Observed architecture summary.
+This summarizes the observed architceture.
+It is a summarization of `experiments/recovery/subjects/autorally/observed.architecture.acme'
+2. Recovered architecture summary.
+This summarizes the recovered architecture.
+It is a summarization of `experiments/recovery/subjects/autorally/recovered.architecture.acme`
+3. Provenance information.
+This summarizes the component models used in recovery that were handwritten and recovered.
+4. Side-by-side comparison: This gives a side by side comparison of the details of the architecture, giving topics etc that were observed for a node, those that were recovered.
+Upper case elements are those that appear in both the observed and recovered architectures, those in lower case only appear in one.
+5. Differences: A summary of the statistics for over-approximation/under-approximation for the whole system (not that in `observed.recovered.compare.csv` we divide these numbers into handwritten and recovered, and only use the recovered metrics in the paper.

 Run configuration mismatch bug detection for RQ3
 ------------------------------------------------